Washington, DC October 21-25, 2014

 The Creative Destruction of Medicine: How the Digital Revolution Will Create Better Health Care

-Explore the digital-medical revolution with cardiologist Eric Topol, MD, author of The Creative Destruction of Medicine.
-Dr. Topol will take us on a tour of the advances in medical technology and show how they will transform health care and the business of health care.
+Explore the digital-medical revolution with cardiologist Eric Topol, MD, author of the definitive book, The Creative Destruction of Medicine.
+Tour of the advances in medical technology and hear how they will transform health care and the business of health care.
 He will also discuss the thrill of working in such exciting times—and the urgency of not being left behind.